Financial Aid Appeals

-- Financial Aid staff will provide a response within 10 business days of your submitting the appeal form.
+- Financial Aid staff will generally be able to provide a response within 10 business days of your submitting the appeal form.
 (Please note that it may take longer if the Financial Aid Office needs additional supporting documentation from you or if you have submitted your appeal prior to or after the primary appeal window for your specific population, as noted in the bolded categories in the point immediately below.)

-- Our first communication after confirming receipt of your appeal will either provide an immediate decision or a sense of when a decision may be reached – for example:
+- Our first communication after confirming receipt of your appeal will either provide an immediate decision or a sense of when a decision may be reached.
+For example:

-- Entering students who submit appeals before paying their enrollment deposit will generally receive the results of their appeal before their deposit due date, assuming they submit their request within a week or two of receiving their financial aid notification.
+- Admitted regular decision students who submit appeals before paying their enrollment deposit will generally receive the results of their appeal before their deposit due date, assuming they submit their request by April 15.

-- Entering students who submit appeals after paying their enrollment deposit will have their appeals reviewed either in April or (depending on date of submission) when other already enrolled students are also eligible to appeal, beginning in mid-June.
+- Entering students who submit appeals after paying their enrollment deposit will have their appeals reviewed either in April or (depending on date of submission) when other already enrolled students are also eligible to appeal, beginning in late June.

-- Returning students who appeal before they have received an initial award notification will have their appeals reviewed after we issue awards for all on-time applicants, beginning in late June and continuing into July.
+- Returning students who appeal before they have received an initial financial aid offer will have their appeals reviewed sometime after we issue offers for all on-time applicants, beginning in late June and continuing into July.

 After an Appeal Decision is Made

 - Appeal decisions will be made for the full academic year and are considered final.
 We are not able to provide any further consideration of the family contribution unless there is a new and substantial change in family circumstances not addressed in the original appeal.

 - Appeal decisions are communicated via e-mail and, given their confidential nature, are sent only to the individual who submitted the appeal.

 - If you wish to explore various methods of meeting your family contribution, our website contains information about loans or other sources of funding.
-We’re also happy to discuss the details of payment plans and other financing options.
+We are also happy to discuss the details of payment plans and other financing options.

-Please feel free to contact our office for more information if you have questions after reviewing the information noted.
-You can schedule a meeting with us or reach out to us through email or a phone call.
+Please feel free to contact the Financial Aid Office for more information if you have questions after reviewing the information provided.
+You can schedule a meeting with us or reach out to us through email or by phone.